115th New York Infantry Regiment: Officers of the 115th NY Volunteer Regiment

-On the 20 August it returned to the old camp at Bermuda, with only one hundred and twenty men fit for duty.
+On 20 August it returned to the old camp at Bermuda, with only one hundred and twenty men fit for duty.
 Comparative rest was the happy lot of the decimated regiment until 28 August, when it marched to Petersburgh again and occupied the trenches in front of that city.
 The regiment had a little rest, doing only trench and camp duty until 28 September, when it broke camp and marched to the north side of the James.
-On the 29 September the 115th participated in the capture of two redoubts on Chafin's farm, known by some as Spring Hill.
+On 29 September the 115th participated in the capture of two redoubts on Chafin's farm, known by some as Spring Hill.
 Here the losses of the regiment were very severe, among the dead being the loved and lamented Capt.
 W. H. McKittrick, of Co.
 C. During this engagement in charges, counter charges, victories and repulses, the enemy lost three times the number that the 115th did.

 From this time to 27 October, the regiment was doing picket duty most of the time.
 On that day a reconnaissance was made in force on the Darbytown road, in front of Richmond, the 115th taking a prominent part in charging the rebel works, and losing quite heavily.
 Among the number killed was Sergeant lde of Company F., the idol of his comrades.
 Returning to camp, the regiment had five days comparative rest.
 On 8 December, the 115th embarked on board the propeller "Haze," and participated in the abortive attempt to capture Fort Fisher, N. C. In the afternoon of 30 December, the regiment debarked at Jones' Landing, on the James river, Va., and just after dark was again in the old camp on Chafin's farm.

 On 4 January 1865, the 115th again embarked on board the Propeller "DeMolay," on its second expedition against the keystone of the confederacy.
 The whole force was under command of Gen. Alfred H. Terry.
 The troops landed at Flay Pond battery, a short distance north of Fort Fisher, on the 13th at 9 A. M. The 115th lost but two or three men in landing.
 At 3 P. M. of the 15th, the grand charge was made upon the fort, the 115th bearing a noble part in its capture, and being again complimented by General Terry, also by Gen. Ames, who knew something of its fighting qualities while in the army of the James.
 The loss to the regiment was about 70, and among the killed was Lieut.
 S. S. Olney, of Co.
 F., whose loss to the regiment and company could not be made good.
 At about 8 o'clock, on the morning of 16 January, one of the magazines of the fort exploded, killing and wounding more of this regiment than the fighting of the day before.